A New Game for 1888: The Game of Politics, or The Race for the Presidency: Will History Repeat Itself in 2024?

-Less well known is this entry into the board game market, “The Game of Politics, or The Race for the Presidency” issued on the occasion of Grover Cleveland’s run for the White House against Benjamin Harrison in 1888.
+Less well known is Reed’s early entry into the board game market, “The Game of Politics, or The Race for the Presidency” issued on the occasion of Grover Cleveland’s run for the White House against Benjamin Harrison in 1888.
 Unfortunately, Cotsen only has this promotional flyer, not the actual playing board.
 Bonham’s sold one in 2007 and the American Antiquarian Society has a complete set, of course.

 Here is a transcription of the rules: